Learn how to prioritize experiments, gather useful, qualitative feedback, and take real action with your data.

 Once you’ve prioritized your ideas based on impact, confidence, and ease (and any other factors that might matter to you), it’s time to design and run those experiments.

-, which you can make a copy of to use for your own team.
+This reference provides a template of an experiment doc based on Balfour’s process, which you can make a copy of to use for your own team.

 When designing your experiments, Balfour advises to come up with the ‘minimum viable test’ to understand your hypothesis.
 Make sure you also take into account the sample size of users you’ll need to see a significant result.

-did you get the result that you did?
+After each experiment, compare the results to your original hypothesis.
+How close did you get?
+What impact did you see on retention?
+Most importantly, why did you get the result that you did?
 Make sure to record learnings and any action items, like rolling out a positive experiment to the whole user base.

-”—in short, the more tests you run, the more you learn.
+Both Ellis and Balfour recommend having a weekly growth meeting to discuss experiments, their results, and action items.
+In addition, they talk about the importance of keeping up a regular cadence of experiments.
+Ellis is a proponent of the idea of “high tempo testing”—in short, the more tests you run, the more you learn.
 The faster you can run tests, the faster you can learn, adjust, and ultimately drive growth.

 Make sure you evaluate experiments on a regular interval and readjust your goals as necessary.